mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lab-02.md

 Your finished app should work like the animated gif below.
 When the buttons are clicked notice the count of coins and the total amount are updated.

 ![images/lab-2.gif](images/lab-2.gif)

+Here is an outline of the steps you might follow:

+- Create a new react app with: `npx create-react-app coin-counter`
+- Use the useState hook to define a variable for a counter.
+Create a variable and a setter function for:
+	- pennies and setPennies
+	- nickles and setNickles
+	- dimes and setDimes
+	- quarters and setQuarters
+- Define a variable total and set the value to pennies * 0.01 + nickles * 0.05 etc.
+- Create a button to add each of the coin types.
+Call the setter function for the coin type and add one to the current value.